BarbWire-1/curved-text/readme.md

 If you're curious about how the code files in this clockface work together to let you create and manipulate widgets, see [How the Widget Factory Works](doco/how-the-factory-works.md).

 If you would like to know how to turn your own elements into a reusable component, see [How to Make a Widget](doco/how-to-widget.md).

+# Acknowledgement
+This widget gets integrated by the widget-factory written by [Gondwanasoft](https://github.com/gondwanasoft/fitbit-simple-widget).
+Thanks for making my idea (re-)usable :)